Synthird/non-keyboard-characters/README.md

 ## License

 This repository contains the Mozilla Public License.
-You must give credit if you are going to use its source code **and** opensource any changes you made.
+You must give credit if you are going to use its source code **and** open source any changes you made.